mortenskoett/itu-devops-group-noname/report/chapters/400_current_system_state.md

 Finally we have setup automated static code analysis and find that we have few warnings, nevertheless there is always room for improvement such as a better regression test suite, refactoring of some parts of the code, or making use of dependency injection, e.g. by introducing a more strictly typed language such as Typescript.

 #### Maintainability
-All in all we believe that the mailability of the system has greatly improved from the start of the project, despite that there is still great room for more improvements.
+All in all we believe that the maintainability of the system has greatly improved from the start of the project, despite that there is still great room for more improvements.

 - The next natural step would not be to put out a fire but instead to optimize and move forward into a docker swarm setup.
 - The code base is architected to be understandable and easy to maintain because of modularization and layers.